PhilipVigus/weather-app/README.md

 As already commented, I originally intended the project to be front end only.
 However, implementing the location search functionality required a simple server to serve the locations to appear in the search box as the user types.
 Without this, the site load times and general responsiveness were very sluggish.

 I investigated a number of possible implementations, ranging from a full-blown database through to simply serving individual files split by the location initial letters.
-I settled on the latter idea, as it was by far the simplest and met my needs.
+I initially settled on the latter idea, as it was by far the simplest and met my needs.
 It worked very well, allowing the front end to respond quickly to user input when searching for locations.
+However, there were issues with data duplication.
+I eventually implemented a SQLite database that was far cleaner.

 As part of this implementation I had to preprocess the location data provided by the API, which was downloadable in a single CSV file.
 I removed the fields I didn't need, sorted and then split the locations into files based on the initial letter of the location names.
 I also amended the location names to include state and country (where available), as well as latitude and longitude information.
 This helped where multiple location with the same names existed.